 - The injuries you sustained meet the “serious injury” threshold under New York law

 - Your economic damages (medical expenses, lost wages, etc.) exceed $50,000

 4. Car Accident Attorneys Are Too Expensive.

-In our experience, so many people remain unaware that car accident attorneys are literally affordable to any person injured in a car crash, and here’s why—most personal injury attorneys, including the ones at The Law Firm of Davidoff & Associates, require absolutely no out-of-pocket fees.
+In our experience, so many people remain unaware that car accident attorneys are literally affordable to any person injured in a car crash, and here’s why—most personal injury attorneys, including the ones at Davidoff Law, require absolutely no out-of-pocket fees.

 This is because we work on each case on a type of agreement known as contingency fees.
 With this agreement, our legal team will work on each client’s case without getting paid up front and we only collect fees if we help win them compensation.
 At this point in time, we then collect a percentage of the settlement or money won.
 So, our collected fees are solely “contingent” on whether we are successful in helping our clients.
 If we don’t help you win, we don’t collect any fees from you.
 It’s that simple!

 At Davidoff Law, our Queens accident attorneys are committed to ensuring that those injured across NYC have quality, committed legal counsel ready to fight for them.
 We have recovered millions on behalf of our clients.
 Let us put our skills, knowledge, and experience to work for you so that you can focus on your recovery.